hilliardohio/chat/HOW-TO-EDIT.md

 folder, and point Cowork at that folder.
 Claude can then read and edit the same files.
 Pull the latest changes before you start and commit when you finish, so the two machines never drift apart.

+---

+Automatic deployment from GitHub was connected and verified on 2026-09-08.